+The weighted average grant date fair value of stock options granted for the year ended December 31, 2016 was \$23.73.
 For the years ended December 31, 2015 and 2014, there were no options granted.
-The weighted average grant date fair value of stock options granted for the year ended December 31, 2013 was \$10.78.
-For the year ended December 31, 2013, the fair value of options was estimated using the Black-Scholes option pricing model with the following assumptions:
+For the year ended December 31, 2016, the fair value of options was estimated using the Black-Scholes option pricing model with the following assumptions:

 Year Ended December 31,

-2013
+2016

-Risk-free interest rates 1.11%
+Risk-free interest rates 1.2%

-Expected term 5 years
+Expected term 5.2 years

 Expected dividends None

-Expected volatility 46.8%
+Expected volatility 48.0%

-For the years ended December 31, 2015, 2014 and 2013, there were no common shares issued under the 2013 ESPP.
-For the year ended December 31, 2015, the fair value of common shares to be issued under the 2013 ESPP was estimated using the Black-Scholes option pricing model with the following assumptions:
+There were 549,327 Class A common stock shares issued under the 2013 ESPP for the year ended December 31, 2016.
+For the years ended December 31, 2015 and 2014, there were no Class A common stock shares issued under the 2013 ESPP.
+The first offering period under the 2013 ESPP commenced on December 1, 2015.
+For the years ended December 31, 2016 and 2015, the fair value of common share purchase rights under the 2013 ESPP was estimated using the Black-Scholes option pricing model with the following assumptions:

 Year Ended December 31,

-2015
+2016 2015

-Risk-free interest rates 0.42%
+Risk-free interest rates 0.5% - 0.6% 0.4%

-Expected term 0.5 years
+Expected term 0.5 years 0.5 years

-Expected dividends None
+Expected dividends None None

-Expected volatility 47.97%
+Expected volatility 42.0% - 50.1% 48.0%

 The weighted-average, risk-free interest rates are based on the rates for a U.S. Treasury zero coupon issue with a term that approximates the expected life of the award at the date closest to the grant date for stock options and to the first date of the purchase period for shares expected to be issued under our 2013 ESPP.
 The expected term represents the period that our stock-based awards are expected to be outstanding.
 For awards of stock options, the expected term assumptions were determined based on actual experience adjusted for expected employee exercise behavior.
 The expected term for shares expected to be issued under our 2013 ESPP is based on the duration of each purchase period, which is approximately six months.
 We have not paid and do not expect to pay dividends.
 We estimate expected future volatility based on the annualized daily historical volatility of our stock price.
-For periods prior to our IPO, there was no active external or internal market for our common shares.
-We lacked sufficient historical volatility of our share price, and accordingly, we based our volatility on an estimate of similar entities whose share prices were publicly available.